Ali Amini: Early life and education

 Amini was born on 12 September 1905 in Tehran.
-He was a grandson of Mozaffar ad-Din Shah Qajar through his mother, Fakhr-ol-dowleh.
-His father was a significant statesman during the Qajar period, Mohsen Amin-ol-dowleh.
+He was a grandson of Mozaffar ad-Din Shah Qajar through his mother, Fakhr-ol-Dowleh.
+His father was a significant statesman during the Qajar era, Mohsen Amin-ol-dowleh.

-He completed his studies first in Darolfonoon and then in France where he graduated with a degree in law from Grenoble University, followed by his PhD in economics from Paris.
+He completed his studies first in Dar ol-fonoon and then in France where he graduated with a degree in law from Grenoble University, followed by his PhD in economics from Paris.
 His PhD thesis was concerned with the foreign trade monopoly in Iran.

-Upon his return to Iran, he was employed at the Ministry of Justice by Ali Akbar Davar.
+Upon his return to Iran, he was employed at the Ministry of Justice by Ali-Akbar Davar.

 Career

 Amini was a founding member of the Democrat Party of Iran, and entered the 15th term of parliament with the party's ticket.
 His first ministerial portfolio was in the cabinet of Ali Mansur.

 He served as a minister in the cabinet of Mohammad Mosaddegh, but broke away from Mosaddegh in July 1952.
 He was later regarded as a "traitor" by the National Front, because of his collaboration with the post-1953 Iranian coup d'état government.
 He became minister of economic affairs in the cabinet of Fazlollah Zahedi and remained in office until 1955.
-He was then appointed as the justice minister under Hossein Ala in 1955.
+He was then appointed as the justice minister under Hossein Ala' in 1955.
 He was named the ambassador to the US in 1956 which he held until 1958.

-His tendencies were pro-American to the extent that made the Shah uncomfortable.
+His tendencies were pro-American to the extent that they made the Shah uncomfortable.
 Mohammad Reza Shah in particular distrusted Amini's popularity and friendship with then-senator John F. Kennedy.
 Therefore, his tenure ended in 1958.

 In the 1950s, Amini was a candidate for the premiership.
 He was appointed prime minister in 1961.
 In July 1962, however, he was replaced by the Shah's close friend and a major Birjand landowner Asadollah Alam.
 In the late 1970s, Amini attempted a comeback into Iranian politics at the age of 70.
-He served as an advisor to the Shah during the final days of the Pahlavi Dynasty.
+He served as an advisor to the Shah during the final days of the Pahlavi dynasty.

 Personal life

 Amini married Batoul Voosough (died 1992) in 1932 and they had a son, Iraj.
-She was the daughter of Hasan Voosough Al Dawlah whose brother was Ahmad Qavam.
+She was the daughter of Hasan Vosugh od-Dowleh whose brother was Ahmad Qavam.